inmanturbo/b2bsaas0/README.md

 - Start by adding `start_impersonate={user_id}` to any request
 - End by adding `stop_impersonate` to any request
 - Only SuperAdmin users can Impersonate

-## Usage during development

-- For development purposes, you may add `__DB_DATABASE` to your .env file (set the value to a database name) and all tenants will use that database.
-- You may also add `B2BSAAS_DATABASE_CREATION_DISABLED=true` to stop the automated creation of databases cluttering your local server.

 ## Database Types